google-research-datasets/2.5vrd/README.md

 ## Evaluation
-We provide comprehensive annotations for every pair of objects in the validation and test sets, allowing us to evaluate a model’s predictions using precision, recall, and the F-score.
+We provide exhaustive annotations for the validation and test sets (i.e., for every pair of objects), allowing us to evaluate a model’s predictions using precision, recall, and the F-score.
 Please see the evaluation script (coming soon) for a description of the prediction format that your model should output.

 ## Contact us
-If you have a technical question regarding the dataset, code or publication, please create an issue in this repository.
+If you have a question regarding our dataset, code, or publication, please create an issue in this repository.
 This is the fastest way to reach us.
 If you would like to share feedback or report concerns, please email us at 2.5vrd@google.com.